ahmedhesham99/Graduation-Project/README.md

 # Waste Food Management Web App
-- using pure php , mysql , html , css , and java script
+- using pure PHP, MYSQL, HTML, CSS and Javascript
-- the files on this repo are presentation for the backend codes used not all the project files
+- the files on this repo are a presentation for the backend codes used not all the project files

 # Idea in brief